apiengine/apiengine-client/legal/beacon.md

-Our companies values are as follows:
+Our company values are as follows:

 * We are dedicated to building an API platform that meets your needs.
 * We will provide you full control over your data and firmly believe it is your right to backup, export and delete ALL of your data whenever you want.